Jeremiyah Love scores 3 TDs as No. 9 Notre Dame overwhelms injury-ravaged Syracuse 70-7

 When Notre Dame's offense finally took field at the 7:08 mark of the first quarter, the Fighting Irish showed their explosiveness, with Love's 45-yard TD run on their second offensive play and a 58-yard TD run by Jadarian Price on their fifth play.

+"That's part of the game for us right now," Syracuse coach Fran Brown said of Notre Dame's fast start.
+"That's where we are in our building of our program."

+Syracuse is 0-7 since quarterback Steve Angeli suffered a season-ending injury after leading the Orange to a 34-21 victory over Clemson.
+The Orange were also without running back Yasin Willis.

-Notre Dame's C.J.
-Carr played sparingly, completing 5 of 9 passes for 49 yards and a touchdown.
+Carr, Notre Dame's starting QB, played sparingly, completing 5 of 9 passes for 49 yards and a touchdown.

 Syracuse is in build-for-the-future mode amid a lost season.